Stories

 “Who are you?”

-"Who are you?"
-It can be a complicated question.
-Dr. Ralhan, who grew up in Newfoundland with parents who immigrated from India, describes navigating cultural and generational differences at home.
-He understands why there might be different answers to that simple question depending on your background.
-Can you guess why?
+“Who are you?” can be a complicated question with different answers depending on your background.
+Dr. Ankur Ralhan, who grew up in Newfoundland with parents who immigrated from India, describes navigating cultural and generational differences at home.

-Ankur Ralhan was born in Newfoundland and Labrador.
+Dr. Ankur Ralhan was born in Newfoundland and Labrador.
 He is currently pursuing specialty training in ophthalmology at Queen’s University.
-He hopes to return to the province following his training and provide comprehensive eye care to underserved communities.
+He hopes to return to Newfoundland and Labrador following his training and provide comprehensive eye care to underserved communities.

 Community Family Indian Culture Experience Mentality Culture Shock Caucasian Culture Intergenerationality Expectations